pranavpatilgithub/tassk/README.md

-# tassk
+# tasssk
 A minimalist yet powerful task management extension designed for productivity-focused users who need an efficient way to organize their daily activities.

 ## Overview
-TaskFlowX focuses on simplicity without sacrificing functionality.
+Tasssk focuses on simplicity without sacrificing functionality.
 Organize your tasks into intuitive time-based categories - Today, Tomorrow, Someday, and Important - allowing you to prioritize effectively and stay focused on what matters.

 ## Key Features
 - **Clean, distraction-free minimalist interface**